 Systems as reliable as your practice

-Intake shouldn't depend on who answered the phone.
-LayerEight Solutions implements a tuned CRM layer for intake, matter visibility, reminders, and your data trail.
-Follow-up gets reliable when the model matches the firm.
-Add a separateservices retainer only if you want LayerEight owning ongoing integrations and ops; SimplicitySuite platform access alone doesn't include that package.
+Intake works best when it doesn't depend on who happened to answer the phone.
+LayerEight Solutions implements a tuned CRM layer for intake, matter visibility, reminders, and your data trail, alongside your team.
+Add a separate services retainerwhen you want us sharing ongoing integrations and ops with you; SimplicitySuite platform access alone doesn't include that package.

 What you get with LayerEight Solutions